lightning/bolts/01-messaging.md

 `len` to the remainder of the packet if it is larger.

 A receiving node SHOULD only print out `data` verbatim if the string is composed solely of printable ASCII characters.
-For referece, the printable character set includes byte values 32 through 127 inclusive.
+For reference, the printable character set includes byte values 32 through 127 inclusive.

 #### Rationale